 Now, as organizations look to modernize their systems, they can look to Genetec for certified solutions.

 FICAM-compliant options from Genetec

 Whether you’re looking to install a new system or retrofit an existing one, Security Center Synergis is built on an open architecture platform that can efficiently validate Personal Identity Verification (PIV and PIV-I) credentials for federal employees and contractors.
-Our FICAM-complaint options enable you to comply with the most stringent federal standards for access and identity with minimal disruptions.
+Our FICAM-compliant options enable you to comply with the most stringent federal standards for access and identity with minimal disruptions.
 And, because the solutions are non-proprietary, you won’t be tied to a single vendor moving forward.